AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/backend-docs/README.md

 5.5 🧠 Debugging LLM Integration Problems  🧠🧠🧠🧠🧠🧠🧠🧠🧠🧠

 ✅ If rule extraction is not functioning:

-                            Check ollama container logs for rate-limiting or request failures.
+                            🔹Check ollama container logs for rate-limiting or request failures.

-                            Confirm model availability (ollama should have the required models pulled and ready).
+                            🔹Confirm model availability (ollama should have the required models pulled and ready).

-                            Validate payload size (tokens per chunk) and adjust if exceeding LLM limits.
+                            🔹Validate payload size (tokens per chunk) and adjust if exceeding LLM limits.

-                            Retry ingestion with a smaller document for controlled testing.
+                            🔹Retry ingestion with a smaller document for controlled testing.

 ✅ Testing the LLM in isolation:

-Manually send a test chunk to the LLM endpoint to validate:
+                            🔹Manually send a test chunk to the LLM endpoint to validate:

                             curl -X POST http://localhost:11434/your-llm-endpoint -d '{"text":"Sample compliance chunk"}'

 ❓ 6: Frequently Asked Questions (FAQs) -- Compliance Rule Ingestion Pipeline